eflumerf/styleguide/dune-daq-cppguide.md

 ### Increment and Decrement [DUNE VERSION]

-Unless in a loop construct, an increment `++`/decrement `--` should exist on its own line.
+Unless in a loop construct, an increment (`++`) or decrement (`--`) of a variable should exist on its own line.
 In particular, it should not be used in an if statement.

 ### Use of const [GOOGLE VERSION]